PLATES XXXVI. XXXVII.

 A very little acquaintance with the ſepulchral monuments of England will convince us that that which we now ſee erected to the memory of Rahere, who died at the lateſt in the thirteenth century, bears not the ſmalleſt mark of that age.
 We need that go beyond London or Weſtminſter for proof that neither the altar tomb on which the figure lies, nor the figure itſelf, are older than the 15th century, or the period aſſigned them by Weever, though he produces no voucher for his aſsertion.

 The figure of the founder repreſents him in his monaſtic habit, his crown ſhaven, his hands elevated.
 On each ſide of him kneel two monks, with books in their hands; and at his feet ſtands on a cloud an angel crowned, holding the arms of the priory: Gules, two lions paſſant guardant Or. in chief two crowns, Or. (o).
 On the front of the tomb are in ſix forts the four following ſhields of arms: London, England, The priory, Gules, a bend between two martlets.
 Round the ledge of the tomb is the inſcription: Hic jacet Raherus Primus Canonicus primus prior hujus eccleſiæ.
+[Here lies Raherus, first canon, first prior of this church.]

 It appears by the minute books of the Society of Antiquaries, that Mr. Hill exhibited to them a drawing of this monument, and other inſcriptions in this church, 1718.